brucland/RP2040/PIO/stepper_control/README.md

 C-SDK functions.
 MBED threads are used for multitasking and USB serial support.
 The PIO is initialized and started using C-SDK low-level functions.
 The PIO itself runs a weird, stripped down assembly language, in which each opcode may execute several related functions, but ALWAYS in one cycle (including conditional jumps).
 There are four 32-bit registers: x, y, osr, and isr.
+There are nine opcodes.
+Some of them used in this program:
 * The *pull* opcode grabs a 32-bit value from the CPU output FIFO and loads it into the *osr* register.
 * The *mov* command does what you would expect, but can optionally logically invert or bit-reverse on move.
 * The *set* opcode loads immediate data.
 In my program it sets i/o pin values directly.
-* he *out* opcode always operates on the osr register.
+* The *out* opcode always operates on the osr register.
 It shifts out the number of bits you specify iteratively unitl it is empty or you reload osr.
+* The *jmp* opcode can perform unconditional or conditional junps in one cycle.
+The jump conditions are limited, but optimized for speed and i/o.

 Much of the function of the program depends on the context that you set up in configuration registers.
 For instance, the *jmp* opcode can be made conditional on a pin value, but only one pin,